HackerFoo/poprc/README.md

 Please see [this presentation](http://hackerfoo.com/presentations/ttpl_slides.html) for more information.

+The following expressions can be evaluated online using the [PoprC web version](http://hackerfoo.com/eval.html).

 Here is a quick description of the language as it is currently.
 Lines beginning with ":" are user input, the following lines are output from the interpreter.

     : 1 2 +